RoninDojo/RoninDojo/Ronin-UI-Guide.md

 ## 5. [RONIN UI]

-After first run of ./ronin.sh, you can simply type ronin.sh into the terminal, no need to type ./ before it.
+After first run of ./ronin.sh, you can simply type `ronin` into the terminal, no need to type ./ before it.

 1. cd ~